 St Mary’s researchers are advised to employ caution in selection of journals for publishing their research.
 This is to avoid the risk of research outputs becoming ineligible for consideration in the next REF exercise due to lack of Open Access provision.
 In the case of externally funded research, there is also a need to choose a journal which meets the funder’s requirements for Open Access.
 Researchers should pay particularly close attention to the following:

 Both of these permissions can easily be checked for any given journal by searching for it on the SHERPA/RoMEO tool.
-If in doubt please contact the Research Support Librarian or Research Services team for assistance.
+If in doubt please contact the Research Services team for assistance.

 5.2.
 Adding descriptive records for all research outputs